 - The RSS/Distribution Group is responsible for tracking COVID-19 vaccine orders shipped directly from the manufacturer to providers.
 IDPH staff familiar with distribution operations will lead.

-Adult ancillary supply kits shipped by McKesson will include the following:
+Per the CDC, adult ancillary supply kits shipped by McKesson will include the following:

 Moderna Vaccine ancillary supply kit for 100 doses: